 This dual degree is designed to meet the needs of students who desire preparation in both clinical management and information management areas.
 General information about the Nursing School can be found here.

 Master of Science in Information/Master of Public Policy

 Students pursuing the dual degree with the School of Public Policy will study information and information technologies as well as the policy and regulatory aspects of using them.
 General information about the Ford School can be found here.

 Master of Science in Information/Master of Social Work

 This degree provides academic training and practical experience to improve social workers' effectiveness when dealing with information issues and extends the reach of information specialists in furthering the public good.
 General information about the School of Social Work can be found here.

-Students may self-initiate a dual degree with other graduate programs at the University of Michigan by contacting each school to find out more about their curriculum and opportunities for dual programming.
+MSI students may self-initiate a dual degree with other graduate programs at the University of Michigan by contacting each school to find out more about their curriculum and opportunities for dual degrees.